 In the next section, we are going to construct under suitable assumptions a $\mathcal{M}^{K}(\mathcal{X})$-valued Markov process with infinitesimal generator, $\mathscr{L}^{K}$, defined for a convergence determining subspace of bounded measurable functions $f$ from $\mathcal{M}^{K}(\mathcal{X})$ to $\mathbb{R}$ and for all $\mu^{K} \in \mathcal{M}^{K}(\mathcal{X})$ by

 The construction is inspired by \cite{Cha2008} and \cite{Four2004}, who consider the case of binary reproduction and an offspring distribution that is independent of the trait type.
-In this more general setting to the best of our knowledge, this has not been shown before.
-Therefore, we present the proof in order to make this work self-contained.
+In this more general setting to the best of our knowledge, the construction has not been made rigorous before.
+Therefore, we present the details in order to make this work self-contained.

 \begin{remark} In our model we assume that in case of mutation all offspring will have the same mutant trait.
 One could consider more general dynamics in which at a mutation event each new offspring could mutate into a different trait independently of its sibling.
 This clearly will make the model more realistic but mathematically more involved and complicated.
 Thus, we leave it as an open problem.
-On the other hand, we recall that we are primarily interested in studying the (potentially fast) rise in numbers of individuals of new traits and that this is what the proposed model is trying to capture. \end{remark}
+On the other hand, we recall that we are primarily interested in studying the (potentially fast) rise in numbers of individuals of new traits, and this is what the proposed model is trying to capture. \end{remark}